ernst-schwaiger/IDP/MISRA/README.md

 `char *getenv( const char *name );` takes the name of an environment variable and returns a pointer to its value, or `null`.

 The set of environmental variables and methods of altering it are implementation-defined.
+Modifying the string returned by `getenv()` invokes undefined behavior.
 Source: https://en.cppreference.com/w/c/program/getenv

 The return value of `int system( const char *command );` is implementation defined.